junglesta/wherenodoctor/_posts/2016-01-01-15-skin-problems.md

 on children under 3 years old.

 ♦ Or you can try using sulfur powder mixed with lard, Vaseline or body oil – use 1 part sulfur to 10 parts lard or oil.
 Do not use on children under 1 year old.
 Apply to whole body (except face) 3 times a day for 3 days.
-Stop using immediately if rash worsens or other signs of allergic reaction develop (see p.
-166).
+Stop using immediately if rash worsens or other signs of allergic reaction develop (see [page 166](#page-166)).

-♦ If none of these treatments work, you can try giving a dose of ivermectin (see p.
-377), and then repeat the dose after 10 to 14 days.
+♦ If none of these treatments work, you can try giving a dose of ivermectin (see [page 377](#page-377)), and then repeat the dose after 10 to 14 days.
 This is the best method for a person with HIV.

 The itching and rash may last for up to two weeks after treatment.
 If they last longer, it is possible that the person has been re-infected or that the treatment did not work.
 If after 2 weeks the signs have not gone away, repeat the treatment again or try a different treatment.
 Remember to repeat the prevention actions as well.